New Data: Using Propane Forklifts Can Lower Emissions

 - GHG: 16 percent less than gasoline forklifts and 11 percent less than natural gas.

-- NOx: 17 percent less than gasoline forklifts.
+- NOx: 17 percent less than gasoline forklifts and 97% less than diesel.

 - SOx: 76 percent less than electric forklifts and 15 percent less than gasoline forklifts.

-For more information on how else companies can benefit with propane forklifts, visit propane.com/industrial.
+For more information on other ways companies can benefit from using propane forklifts, visit propane.com/industrial.